 For vigorous-intensity, on the other hand, you should aim for 70 to 85 percent of your maximum heart rate.

 For more detailed information about computing for your target heart rate, you can check this article from American Heart Association.

 How do I get the most from my bike trainer workout?

 I recommend doing interval training to push the calorie burn.
 This means alternating a short burst of

 Hill climbs are a classic example of this and the perfect type of training to use if your smart bike trainer has those settings.

-I also advise cross training or doing other exercises apart from biking in some other days of the week.
+I also advise cross-training or doing other exercises apart from biking on some other days of the week such as running.
 This will help to build all-around strength in less used muscles, especially your upper body and your core.

 Now don’t get overwhelmed.
 It’s not necessary to jump into all of these at the beginning.
 Start what you can, then slowly add other activities.